2020–21 North American winter: United States

 Del Rio, Texas picked up 9.7 in of snow from February 17–18, breaking the all-time one-day and 24-hour snowfall records, both of which had previously been set in January 1985.
 Little Rock, Arkansas saw 11.8 in of snow from the same storm, making it the city's second-largest snowstorm in history, as well as pushing the city to tie its record snow depth of 15 in.
 Austin realized their snowiest February on record.

 October 2020 was the snowiest October on record in Spokane, Washington, with a record 7.5 in falling there.
 Great Falls, Montana also saw their snowiest October on record, as did Boston.
+In Mankato, Minnesota a high temperature of 28 F made it the coldest October high temperature in the town.

 The Blue Hill Observatory in Milton, Massachusetts saw 3.6 in of snow from a nor'easter on April 16, making it their sixth-largest April snowstorm on record.
 Paducah, Kentucky and Evansville, Indiana saw their latest ever snowflakes on April 21.
 May 2021 became the 9th snowiest May in Binghamton, New York.
 On the opposite end, several cities in Wyoming saw their earliest snow on record on September 8, while Goodland, Kansas saw their earliest measurable snow on September 9.

 In New York City, the 8th snowiest February, occurred, as snow was over 26 in.
 This became the snowiest February across portions of Northern New Jersey as well.
 Parts of northeastern Pennsylvania also recorded their second snowiest February.
+The second snowiest February on record also occurred in Cincinnati, which logged 21.9 in of snow during the month.

 Glasgow, Montana and Bismarck, North Dakota saw their warmest first half of winter on record, which was tied in Sioux Falls, South Dakota.
 International Falls, Minnesota and Fargo, North Dakota ranked second.